asunapg/scarval/docs/How-to-deploy.md

 This will install a `chaosmonkey` binary in your `$GOBIN` directory.

-## How Chaos Monkey runs
+## How scarval runs

-Chaos Monkey does not run as a service.
-Instead, you set up a cron job that calls Chaos Monkey once a weekday to create a schedule of terminations.
+scarval does not run as a service.
+Instead, you set up a cron job that calls scarval once a weekday to create a schedule of terminations.

-When Chaos Monkey creates a schedule, it creates another cron job to schedule terminations during the working hours of the day.
+When scarval creates a schedule, it creates another cron job to schedule terminations during the working hours of the day.

 ## Deploy overview

-To deploy Chaos Monkey, you need to:
+To deploy scarval, you need to:

-1. Configure Spinnaker for Chaos Monkey support
+1. Configure Spinnaker for scarval support
 1. Set up the MySQL database
 1. Write a configuration file (chaosmonkey.toml)
-1. Set up a cron job that runs Chaos Monkey daily schedule
+1. Set up a cron job that runs scarval daily schedule

-## Configure Spinnaker for Chaos Monkey support
+## Configure Spinnaker for scarval support

 Spinnaker's web interface is called *Deck*.
-You need to be running Deck version v.2839.0 or greater for Chaos Monkey support.
+You need to be running Deck version v.2839.0 or greater for scarval support.
 Check which version of Deck you are running by hitting the `/version.json` endpoint of your Spinnaker deployment.
 (Note that this version information will not be present if you are running Deck using a [Docker container hosted on Quay][quay]).